PBKoning/SliceGame/README.md

 06-01-2023: Added scaling of font of FPS on screen.
 Trail is now always on foreground.

-07-01-2023: Moved all modules except the slice_game.py to a dedicated moduels folder.
+07-01-2023 (1): Moved all modules except 'slice_game.py' to a dedicated modules folder.

+07-01-2023 (1): Improved game logic: added bombs that end the game if chopped and game ends after to much mistakes